CamiloGarciaLaRotta/tac/README.md

 ## How to setup the project
 Please check our [contributors guide](.github/CONTRIBUTING.md).

-## Why use the JobHub Extension
+## Why use the Tack Extension
-The Chrome extension is meant to be an ad-hoc access to the JobHub services.
-When the users are on a job application website, they don't need to stop browsing the post in order to open the JobHub website on a separate tab.
+The Chrome extension is meant to be an ad-hoc access to the Tack services.
+When the users are on a job application website, they don't need to stop browsing the post in order to open the Tack website on a separate tab.
 Instead, they can start tracking the given application via the popup submit directly on the job posting website.

 ## Folder Structure
 ```bash